rickhowe/diffchar.vim/README.md

 windows.
 As a default, all the changed units are highlighted with `hl-DiffText`.
 You can set `g:DiffColors` to use more than one matching color to make it easy to find the corresponding units between two windows.
 The number of colors depends on the color scheme.
-In addition, `hl-DiffAdd` is always used for the added units and both the previous and next character of the deleted units are shown in bold/underline.
+In addition, an added unit is always highlighted with `hl-DiffAdd` and the position of the corresponding deleted unit is shown with bold/underline or a virtual blank column, depending on a `g:DiffDelPosVisible`.

 #### Diff pair visible
 While showing the exact differences, when the cursor is moved on a diff unit,